Table of Contents

-- If you can’t get permits for your desired trekking date, consider doing the Salkantay Trek.
-It’s less popular, does not require permits, and is equally or more beautiful than the Inca Trail!
+- If you can’t get permits for your desired trekking date, consider doing the Salkantay Trek or Lares Trek.
+They are less popular does not require permits, and is equally or more beautiful than the Inca Trail!

 - Each day you can get your passport stamped for a different portion of the trail at the checkpoints for 1 sole.